TomTheToad/FEND_memory_custom/README.md

  </code>
  </pre>

 <h3>Known Bugs</h3>
 <p>I have been tracking a few small issues.
 One issue in which an odd sequence of clicks may cause a matched card to flip back.
 I believe this is a race condition.
 The other item that comes to mind is the use of seconds returned from the clock object.
-This may lead to an inaccurate bonus if a move takes minutes as opposed to seconds."
+This may lead to an inaccurate bonus if a move takes minutes as opposed to seconds."</p>

+<p>One of the bigger issues I've been having is with the Udacity supplied shuffle function.
+The cards are not shuffled very well.
+They tend to appear in the same positions more often than not. </p>